YangLabHKUST/XPXP/README.md

 1       rs9442372       1018704 A       G       0.001354169642801807    0.0007882917460030307   0.0009947411386104607
 ```

-where A1 is the effect allele, A2 is the other allele. "\<TraitName\>-muxpxp" is the posterior means of SNPs effect size of \<TraitName\> computed by XPXP.
-If argument "--return_LDpredinf" is given, then XPXP will also output the posterior means computed by LDpred-inf ("\<TraitName\>-mu") using only the GWAS summary statistic of \<TraitName\>, see the exmaple below.
+where A1 is the effect allele, A2 is the other allele. \<TraitName-muxpxp\> is the estimated SNPs effect size of \<TraitName\> computed by XPXP.
+If argument "--return_LDpredinf" is given, then XPXP will also output the estimated SNPs effect size computed by LDpred-inf (\<TraitName-mu\>) using the GWAS summary statistic of \<TraitName\> only, see the exmaple below.

 ```bash
 $ python [INSTALL PATH]/XPXP/src/XPXP.py \